hxtree/galaxyops/docs/git-setup.md

 3. Verify it works by pushing code.

-The SSH key will be stored on a persistant Docker volume, which should enable this to be a one time procedure that persist between builds.
+The SSH key will be stored on a persistent Docker volume, which should enable this to be a one time procedure that persist between builds.